ketencimert/corralign/README.md

   and so forth.

-  Now we can directly say that ${i^{th}}$ attribute has a negative affect on attribute ${i+1}$.
+  Now we can directly say that ith attribute has a negative affect on attribute (i+1)th.
   So for example if a Type 0 wine has a strong Alcohol ratio, then it is certain that in the next stage (Alcality of Ash) it is     going to show a weak characteristic.
   If we observe the parcoord, it certainly does that.

   At this point one might ask why most negative correlation.
 Think that we sort the attributes with respect to positive       correlations.
 That would also certainly give us a pattern.
 But is I believe that it would be debatable to say that the resulting pattern would be a good visualization.
-Because this time the ${i^{th}}$ attribute would have a positive impact on ${(i-1)^{th}}$ attribute.
+Because this time the ith attribute would have a positive impact on (i-1)th attribute.
 Thus, we wont observe a high frequency sinusoidal weave.
 Instead we would observe a continuous line for a certain attribute followed by a sudden shift.

 ```{r}
 subset_w$Type <- factor(subset_w$Type, labels = c("Barolo",